 Email: collaboration@iritech.com

 Your feedback is important for us to help and provide you with the most accurate and highest quality information.
-If you have any comments about this documentation, please email us.
-Include the version of this document and the section that pertains to your comments.
+If you have any comments about this documentation, please send us an email including the version of this document and the section that pertains to your comments.

 Introduction

-IriShieldTM-USB MK 2120U camera hardware is a revolutionary, monocular design that delivers the highest quality auto-capturing iris acquisition with an ease of use never achieved by older camera systems.
+IriEnvoy-MK camera hardware is a revolutionary, monocular design that delivers the highest quality auto-capturing iris acquisition with an ease of use never achieved by older camera systems.
 The system offers contactless, fast, standards-compliant iris acquisition in a small form factor that is easy to house in a variety of packages.
-IriShieldTM-USB includes an embedded CPU that enables on-board computing for automated quality-based iris image capturing, recognition, and verification without taxing the computing power of the host PC.
-IriShieldTM-USB provides a PKI-based security infrastructure which creates a self-generated RSA-2048bit key and generates a random one-time AES-256bit key for each session.
+IriEnvoy-MK includes an embedded CPU that enables on-board computing for automated quality-based iris image capturing without taxing the computing power of the host PC.
 As a result, this camera can operate with nearly any host PC or mobile computing device.
-With its USB interface, compact design, and sophisticated, easy-to-integrate accompanying software, IriShieldTM-USB represents unprecedented value for iris biometrics identification.
+With its USB interface, compact design, and sophisticated, easy-to-integrate accompanying software, IriEnvoy-MK represents unprecedented value for iris biometrics identification.

 Key Features

-All-in-one Iris Identification camera in the ultra-compact size
+Iris capturing camera in the ultra-compact size.

-Top quality, fast, auto-capture and cost-effective iris recognition camera
+Top quality, fast, auto-capture and cost-effective iris recognition camera.

-Automatic, easy-to-use and light-weight
+Automatic, easy-to-use and light-weight.

-Built-in Real-time Quality Evaluator and Automated Iris Acquisition
+Built-in Real-time Quality Evaluator and Automated Iris Acquisition.

-Proven leading algorithms for template generation and comparison

 Single USB cable connection to host PC (both Power supply and Data)

 Powerful SDK for easy software development